ksmmsk/HT2_Katarzyna_Agnieszka_Smiglak_Marczyk/README.md

 - to run one test case:
     - just upload: `npm run testupload`
     - just delete: `npm run testdelete`
-    - just getFileMetada: `npm run testmetadata`
+    - just getFileMetadata: `npm run testmetadata`
 3. A command line report is displayed as the tests are being run.
 Additionally, a html report is generated.
 To display it, run:
     - `npm run report`